 - ~1/4 cup almond milk or other non-dairy milk (slightly more if using dates)

-- optional: Coconut Whipped Cream for topping (but recommended)
+- Coconut Whipped Cream (for topping // optional // but recommended)

 Add all ingredients except coconut whip into a food processor and blend until creamy and smooth.
 Add more dairy-free milk to thin/help blend.
 Add more cocoa powder for a richer chocolate flavor.
 Add more sweetener of choice to enhance sweetness.

-Divide between 6 small serving glasses, cover with plastic wrap (pressing the plastic wrap down on the pudding to prevent a skin from forming) and chill for a few hours, or overnight.
+Divide between 6 small serving glasses (as original recipe is written), cover with plastic wrap (pressing the plastic wrap down on the pudding to prevent a skin from forming) and chill for a few hours, or overnight.

 Before serving, top with coconut whipped cream and drizzle of salted peanut butter.

 Leftovers will keep in the fridge up to a few days, though best when fresh.

 *Nutrition information is a rough estimate calculated with coconut whipped cream.

 - Calories: 386